 Sciatica is the term used to describe back pain which radiates down the leg.
 It can be caused by a number of factors although a prolapsed or slipped disc is one of the most common.

-The medical term for sciatica is acute nerve root compression or radiculopathy and is pressure on the sciatic nerve which results in symptoms of numbness, pins and needles and pain.
-The cause of pressure can be varied from a slipped disc, also known as a herniated or prolapsed disc, disc degeneration which is wear and tear, or muscle tension for example from piriformis syndrome.
+The medical term for sciatica is acute nerve root compression or radiculopathy which is pressure on the sciatic nerve resulting in symptoms of numbness, pins and needles and pain.
+The cause of pressure can be a slipped disc, also known as a herniated or prolapsed disc, disc degeneration which is wear and tear, or muscle tension for example from piriformis syndrome.
 Rarely something less common such as a tumors, bony growths called stenosis or infections of the spine can cause sciatic symptoms.

 A prolapsed disc or slipped disc as it is sometimes known is not simply a disc that has slipped out of place.
-Intervertebral discs separate the bones of the spine (or vertebrae) and their function is to act as shock absorbers or cushioning for the spine and allow movement.
+Intervertebral discs separate the bones of the spine (or vertebrae) and their function is to act as shock absorbers for the spine and allow movement.

 They quite happily allow forwards and backwards movement, sideways movement and twisting.
 However a combination of the two can put excess stress on the spine and damage the discs.
 For example lifting a heavy object and then twisting.

 The intervertebral discs are filled with a gelantinous substance in the middle called nucleus pulposus and when a disc prolapses this jelly-like centre squeezes out and puts pressure on the spinal cord compressing the nerve routes and causing pain.

 The piriformis is a muscle found deep in the buttocks.
 The sciatic nerve runs very close to this muscle and tension in the muscle can cause compression of the sciatic nerve resulting in buttock pain which radiates and down the leg.